-The facility shall keep a record of the hours of operation of the generator including when the engine was exercised for maintenance and the hours of operation for emergency use.

-The facility must keep a record of the NOx emissions from the exempt engines to verify compliance with the emission limits pertaining to the exemption.
+- (a) The facility shall keep a record of the hours of operation of the generator including when the engine was exercised for maintenance and the hours of operation for emergency use. - (b) The facility shall calculate NOx emissions from the engine on a monthly basis and add the emissions to the previous 11month total to calculate the 12-month rolling total. - (c) These records shall be kept for five years and made available to the Department upon request.

-No additional reporting requirements exist except as provided in other sections of this permit including Section B (State Only General Requirements) and/or Section E (Source Group Restrictions).
+No additional reporting requirements exist except as provided in other sections of this permit including Section B (State Only General Requirements).